-The dates for the 2019 are presumed to still be the last full weekend in June, which would be from Wednesday 26th to Sunday 30th June 2019.
+The dates for the 2019 have been confirmed to be the last full weekend in June, which is from Wednesday 26th to Sunday 30th June 2019.

 Expect a huge number of the world's best musical acts along with circus, theatre, comedy and more.